arturochian/datascience-2015/lessons/15_clustering/README.md

 Note that above, we will often use Euclidean distance as the measure of dissimilarity.
 An alternative is correlation-based distance, which is a measure of how correlated the features of two separate observations are.

-## Example applications
-### Hierarchical Clustering on Breast Cancer Data
+## Hierarchical Clustering on Breast Cancer Data

-### K-Means Clustering on Crime Data
+### Action: Let's code.
+[Here's]() the iPython notebook.
+Exercises are embedded in the notebook.

-# Practical Advice for Clustering
+# Practical Advice for Hierarchical Clustering
 - Scaling of the data matters

 For hierarchical clustering,
 - How we measure dissimilarity measure matters
 - What type of linkage we choose matters

-For either K-means or hierarchical, How many clusters to choose?
-- No agreed upon answer
-- Not well-solved
-- Usually decide qualitatitvely

 # Exercises (to be submitted as Homework)